- What is it?

 Medications cure 80 to 90 percent of vaginal yeast infections within two weeks or less, often within a few days with less severe infections.

-About 5 to 8 percent of women experience recurrent vulvovaginal candidiasis (RVVC), defined as four or more yeast infections per year.
+A small percentage of women (less than 5 percent) experience recurrent vulvovaginal candidiasis (RVVC), defined as four or more yeast infections per year.
 Treatment involves a longer course of treatment—between 7 and 14 days of a topical cream or suppository or oral fluconazole followed by a second and third dose three and six days later.
 Your health care professional may also recommend a preventative treatment after the infection has resolved.
 This treatment may involve a 150 mg dose of fluconazole or 500 mg of topical clotrimazole once a week.